riyajaggi/space-invaders/README.md

 <a name="technologies"></a>
 ## Technologies

-The code was written and compiled in DevC++ using the C++ programming language.
-Dev-C++ is a free full-featured integrated development environment distributed under the GNU General Public License for programming in C and C++.
+The code was written and compiled in Python 3 programming language using Kivy framework.
+Kivy is free and open-source Python library for developing apps using interactive user interfaces.
+For more information: https://kivy.org/#home

-The 2016 version of DevC++ can be downloaded here: <https://sourceforge.net/projects/orwelldevcpp/>

-**Header files used:**
-- iostream
-- stdio.h
-- stdlib.h
-- windows.h
-- iomanip
-- time.h
+All the images and graphics used in the game were provided by the professor.

 <a name= "files"></a>
 ## Files
-CS_Project_Riya_Jaggi.cpp : source code
-CS_Project_Riya_Jaggi.exe : executable file that runs using DevC++

 The source code is not uploaded to avoid copying or violation of Academic Code of Integrity.